-Article 403 of the Project 2188 FERC license specifies operational conditions, including minimum and maximum instream flows in various sections of the Madison River.
+Article 403 of the 2188 Project FERC license specifies operational conditions, including minimum and maximum instream flows in various sections of the Madison River.
 NWE must maintain a minimum flow of at least 150 cfs in the Madison River below Hebgen Dam (gage no. 6-385) and limit the change in the outflow from Hebgen to no more than 10% per day.
-Additionally, a minimum flow of 600 cfs at Kirby Ranch (USGS gage no. 6-388) and 1100 cfs at gage no. 6-410 below the Madison Dam must be maintained.
+Additionally, a minimum flow of 600 cfs at Kirby Ranch (USGS gage no. 6-388) and 1100 cfs at USGS gage no. 6-410 below the Madison Dam must be maintained.
 Flows at Kirby Ranch are limited to a maximum of 3500 cfs under normal conditions to minimize erosion of the Quake Lake outlet.
-These License requirements necessitated the establishment of the permanent flow gauge at Kirby Ranch.
+These License requirements necessitated the establishment of the permanent flow gage at Kirby Ranch.
 FWP and NWE monitor river flow to avoid deviations from operational conditions.

 Deviations from Article 403 occurred below Hebgen Dam and at Kirby Ranch on November 30, 2021.
-The deviations were the result of a broken component on the Hebgen Dam gate which resulted in a 43% change in Madison River discharge between Hebgen and Quake lakes and reduced flows at Kirby Ranch to 395 cfs for approximately 48 hours.
+The deviations resulted from a broken component on the Hebgen Dam gate which resulted in a 43% change in Madison River discharge between Hebgen and Quake lakes and reduced flows at Kirby Ranch to 395 cfs for approximately 48 hours.
 To assess the potential impacts of the Hebgen Dam gate failure on the Madison River fishery, a monitoring plan developed by MadTAC and the preparation of a literature review to evaluate the potential effects of low flows were approved by FERC on August 18, 2022.
-Monitoring completed by FWP and NWE in 2022 is summarized in Appendix A and FWP's review of literature relevant to the gate failure is described in Appendix B of this report.
+Monitoring completed by FWP and NWE in 2023 is summarized in Appendix A.